Dr Madeleine Adams

 Eye care – about you

 Dr Madeleine Adams is a comprehensive ophthalmologist and covers all aspects of general ophthalmology.
-She has special interests in Cataract Surgery, Pterygium Surgery and Medical Retina.
+She has special interests in cataract surgery, pterygium surgery, medical retina, diabetic eye disease and Age-Related Macular Degeneration (ARMD).

 Dr Adams completed general ophthalmology training in Queensland and then undertook fellowships in Australia and overseas.